tjouan/zassets/README.md

-  Internally, zassets uses [Sprockets][] which provides most of the current features, along with [Rack][]. zassets server will mount both the Rack application provided by Sprockets and its own Rack application, mostly for features related to serving static files.
+  Internally, zassets uses [Sprockets][] which provides most of the current features, along with [Rack][]. zassets server will mount both the Rack application provided by Sprockets and its own Rack application, used for logging, error reporting and serving static files.

-Sprockets is also used fully when building assets, including "fingerprinting" the built assets (inserting a computed hash in the file name), which can be relied on to improve some HTTP caching behaviors.
+  Sprockets is again used when building assets, including "fingerprinting" the built assets (inserting a computed hash in the file name), which can be relied on to improve some HTTP caching behaviors.